developers

 Once done, Auth0 will invoke your allowed callback URL to take your users back to your application and inform it about the outcome: was authentication successful or not?
 For security reasons, Auth0 will only call URLs registered in the Allowed Callback URLs field.
 Despite the URL structure, you don't need to have an actual server listening to it; you just need to have your Electron application listening to it, as you will learn later on.

 That's all the configuration you need to register your Electron application.
-Click on the Save Changes button at the bottom of the "Settings" page to complete the process.
-Leave this page open as you will need to copy a few values from it soon to integrate Auth0 in your app.
+Click the Save Changes button at the bottom of the "Settings" page to complete the process.
+Leave this page open as you will need to copy a few values from it soon to integrate Auth0 into your app.

 Start an Electron Project